Sources: US investigating ex-Green Beret for Venezuela raid

 “Let’s get to work!” said a voice that appears to be Guaidó in the leaked recording.
 He makes no mention of any military incursion.

 It’s unclear how the weapons were smuggled into Colombia.
 But Silvercorp in December bought a 41-foot fiberglass boat, Florida vessel registration records show, and proceeded in February to obtain a license to install maritime navigation equipment.
-On his application to the Federal Communications Commission, he said the boat, named Silverpoint and with a capacity for 10 passengers, would travel to foreign ports.
+On his application to the Federal Communications Commission, he said the boat would travel to foreign ports.

 The boat next appeared in Jamaica, where Goudreau had gathered with a few of his special forces buddies looking to participate in the raid, according to a person familiar with the situation on condition of anonymity to discuss sensitive dealings.